“The Bibbulmun Track, this is my perspective” – Didier

 The track takes a dramatic turn left at approximately the 800 km mark when it reaches the south coast which is such a huge achievement in itself.
 When you grow up In Perth, driving the 5 or so hours down south for your holidays is something you do.
 You never imagine walking there in million years, so when you do it can be spectacularly emotional.

-Since completing it I have learnt that sure completing an end-to-end is incredible, life-changing and I’d recommend it to anyone.
+Since completing it I have learned that sure completing an end-to-end is incredible, life-changing and I’d recommend it to anyone.
 But spending a few days, walking a section or even a day can be amazing and also life-changing.
 I see it every time a take someone out there.

 The Bibb is perfect for everyone